Seeed-Studio/wiki-documents/docs/Microwave_Sensor-24GHz_Doppler_Radar_Motion_Sensor-MW2401TR11.md

 ![](https://files.seeedstudio.com/wiki/MW2401TR11/img/monitor2.png)

-**There is 1018 and 1019 is mean high-level signal, 4 and 5 is mean low-level signal, normally if the low-level signal presented, it will be not present action data.**
+**The 1018 and 1019 are mean high-level signal, 4 and 5 is mean low-level signal, normally if the low-level signal presented, it will be not present action data.**

 ## Tech Support